Chronology

 October 1994

 The Prints of Roy Lichtenstein: A Catalogue Raisonné by Mary Lee Corlett is published.
 The book appears in conjunction with the prints retrospective at the National Gallery of Art.
-The show later travels to LACMA, the Dallas Museum of Art, and the Parrish Art Museum.
+The show later travels to LACMA, Dallas Museum of Art, and Parrish Art Museum.

 November 19–December 17, 1994